Skip to main content

 […] The fool who hatched out this latest motor canard was conscience-stricken enough to add that the whole matter was still in an exceedingly hazy state.
 But, if it ever emerges from the nebulous state, it will be in a world where natural laws are all turned topsy-turvy, and time and space are no more.

 To citizens of the early 20th century, the world ran on horses.
-The notion of replacing horses with some sort of machine was, to most people, absurd.
+To most people, the notion of replacing horses with some sort of machine was absurd.
 It’s easy to look back and laugh at the ignorance of the doubters and nay-sayers of the time, but there were good reasons to doubt the new technology.
-On one of Winton’s first vehicular voyages, he had to stop at pharmacies along his route hoping they’d have a gallon of gasoline in reserve.
+On one of Winton’s first vehicular voyages, he had to stop at pharmacies along his route, hoping they’d have a gallon of gasoline in reserve.
 There were, of course, no gas stations.

-Nor were there parts stores; paved roads; driving schools—or even traffic laws; trained mechanics, or any of the other vehicular infrastructure we take for granted today.
-There were hundreds of inventors working on strange and radical vehicles, almost all of which failed.
+Nor were there parts stores, paved roads, driving schools—or even traffic laws, trained mechanics, or any of the other vehicular infrastructure we take for granted today.
+Hundreds of inventors worked on strange and radical vehicles, almost all of which failed.

 Yet, the naysayers were wrong.
 Most of them would be proven wrong in their lifetime—in the next decade of their life, in fact.
 Perhaps the benefit of the automobile was so significant that even the seemingly infinite obstacles preventing its adoption could not stand in the way of progress.
 In any case, it’s an intriguing example of the power of human innovation.
 That which we cannot imagine today may be commonplace ten years from now.